-Why bother with a coffee substitute when the real thing tastes so good?
+Why bother with a coffee substitute, and a homemade coffee substitute at that, when the real thing tastes so good?

 We can touch on that in another post, but today I would like to share with you a naturally caffeine-free alternative that tastes great and is good for you as well!

 Ever wonder why it's called “Joe”?
 Me too.
-Lots of theories out there on the web.
-Not sure which one is true.
+Lots of theories out there on the web, but I am not sure which one is true.